apollographql/apollo-tooling/packages/apollo/README.md

 OPTIONS
-  -c, --config=config                        Path to your Apollo config file -t, --tag=tag                              [default: current] The published service tag for this client --addTypename                              Automatically add __typename to your queries --clientName=clientName                    Name of the client that the queries will be attached to
+  -c, --config=config                        Path to your Apollo config file -t, --tag=tag                              [default: current] The published service tag for this client

+  --[no-]addTypename                         [default: true] Automatically add __typename to your queries, can be unset
+                                             with --no-addTypename

+  --clientName=clientName                    Name of the client that the queries will be attached to

   --clientReferenceId=clientReferenceId      Reference id for the client which will match ids from client traces, will